Der Bunker

 Der Bunker is a 2015 German horror-comedy film by Nikias Chryssos, in his feature film directorial debut.
 The film had its world premiere on 7 February 2015 at the Berlin International Film Festival and was released to DVD, Blu-ray, and VOD, alongside a limited theatrical release, in December of the same year.

-Filming for Der Bunker took place in an abandoned house in Kleinmachnow and of the film, Chryssos has stated that despite the film's absurd nature it is also a serious film, which he felt was personalized in the characters of Klaus and the Student.
+Filming for Der Bunker took place in an abandoned house in Kleinmachnow.
+Chryssos has stated that despite the film's absurd nature, it is also a serious film, which he felt was personalized in the characters of Klaus and the Student.

 Plot

 The film centers upon a nameless student (Pit Bukowski) who has rented a room at a lake-side home with the expectation that he will find peace and quiet.
-However, when he arrives, he finds that the room was far from what he was expecting, as the home is actually a bunker, but he chooses to stay despite this.
+However, when he arrives, he finds that the room was far from what he expected, as the home is actually a bunker.
+He chooses to stay despite this.
 Soon after, his bizarre landlords (Oona von Maydell and David Scheller) begin to insist that he tutor their son Klaus (Daniel Fripan), who they believe will become President of the United States, despite being born in Germany.
-Stranger still is their insistence that an alien lives within the mother's leg and that Klaus is only 8 years old, despite looking far older.
+Stranger still is their insistence that an alien lives within the mother's leg, and that Klaus is only 8 years old, despite looking far older.